-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on XX February 2023

-Policy published on school website XX March 2023

-Policy contact name and position า Andy Keay, Headteacher

-Amendments after determination -

-Department for Education school l number 878-2088

-Age range 4 to 11

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake Reception

-Published Admission Number 20 )24-25 17

-Priority for children to another se etting Queen Elizabeth's School

-Priority for children from another setting No

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from n Yes, if this is the closest school available to home

-Devon County Council Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re

-When to apply 15 Novem ber 2023 to 15 January 2024

-Decision 16 April 2024

-When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later

-eadline to submit appeal 31 May 2024 )24

-Deadline to hear appeal 26 July 2024 0244

-Key Dates In-Year admission

-ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception

-Decision within 15 school days of an application

-chool days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted school days of the form being submitted
+Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on XX February 2023 Policy published on school webs sit e XX March 2023 Policy contact name and positio n Robin Scott, Headteacher Amendments after determination - Department for Education school ol number 878-2006 Age range 4 to 11.
+There is also Early Years provision from 2.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 2 024-25 10 Priority for children to another se etting Queen Elizabeth's School 1 Priority for children from another setting Cheriton Bishop School Nursery Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re When to apply 15 November 2023 to 15 January 2024 nber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 2024 4 Key Dates In-Year admission ne 2024 for Year Groups 1 to 6 from 1 Ser ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted

-&lt;sup>1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
+1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
 That can change from one year to the next, following public consultation.

-&lt;sup>2 For Devon-resident children.
+2 For Devon-resident children.
 Where the school is further than a walking distance of 2 miles.
 See the Education Transport Policy for full details.

-&lt;sup>3 Appeals can be submitted sooner than this, but appellants must be allowed 20 school days to prepare a written case if they wish.
+3 Appeals can be submitted sooner than this, but appellants must be allowed 20 school days to prepare a written case if they wish.

-&lt;sup>4 Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+4 Where possible, appeals that are submitted after 31 May will be heard by 26 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.